game-of-prompts/.github/profile/README.md

     * **Deadline:** The participation box must be created before the game's `deadline`.
     * **Participation Fee:** The box must contain the required `participationFee` in the correct token.
     * **Complexity Limit:** The number of scores submitted in `R9` cannot exceed `MAX_SCORE_LIST` to maintain computational efficiency during validation.
+    * **Immutability:** Once a Participation Box is published and paid, its associated `solverId` is fixed.
+To use a different solver, the player must publish a new Participation Box (and pay the fee again).
+    * **Multiple participations allowed:** A player may publish multiple Participation Boxes for the same game (same or different `solverId`s).
+Fees apply per Participation Box.
+    * **Solver sharing timing (practical):** Avoid sharing your solver-service publicly before `deadline` to prevent copy-participation.
+Publish it right after `deadline` (or as soon as you are a winner candidate) so judges can download it during resolution; if it is unavailable, they can invalidate your win.

 -----